 I would have bought any food for any price at that point.
 An elderly woman in fine clothing looked me up and down as we stood waiting for ice cream (“oh my“).
 She expressed surprise at how far I’d walked, while the ice cream vendor told me frankly he didn’t know how I’d come into Grasmere the way I had (through a mud puddle portal, sir).
 Anyway, a scoop of toffee vanilla ice cream in a cake cone has never tasted so good.

 I was far too sore and tired (and late) to delay in Grasmere or continue walking, so I continued by bus and train to Manchester via Windermere, and ended the day eating a candy bar in a hotel shower.

-I can’t recommend a trip to the beautiful Lake District enough, but research is key.
+I can’t recommend a trip to the beautiful Lake District enough, but more research than I did is key.

-After a train and bus to Keswick, I walked south from town to the Derwentwater Independent Hostel on the lake’s edge.
-The path I took the next day followed the waterfall behind the hostel past the much-photographed Ashness Bridge and tranquil Watendlath, then skirting Rosthwaite and Stonethwaite before heading up into the mountains… where I lost the path and began improvising.
+If you feel like approximating my journey: After a train and bus to Keswick, I walked south from town to the Derwentwater Independent Hostel on the lake’s edge.
+The path I took the next day followed the path alongside the waterfall behind the hostel, past the much-photographed Ashness Bridge, then tranquil Watendlath, skirting Rosthwaite and Stonethwaite before heading up into the mountains… where I lost the path and began improvising.